ioilmio/bubble_sort/README.md

 ### Usage

-Give an array of numbers or strings and it will order them for you
+Give an array of numbers or strings and it will order them for you in ascending order using bubble sort algorithm

 Just run the filename inside IRB or any terminal